OrquestraCD/cfn-tf-custom-types/docs/docker.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/docker**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `host` - (Required) This is the address to the Docker host.